open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x/quick-start/local-docker-deployment.md

 - Username: `admin`
 - Password: `admin`

+### Customizing Airflow Admin Credentials:
+  When using Docker Compose, you can change the default Airflow admin credentials by setting the following environment variables:
+  - Username: `AIRFLOW_ADMIN_USER`
+  - Password: `AIRFLOW_ADMIN_PASSWORD`

 ## Airflow DAGs Showcased in Deployment

 You can explore the examples of Airflow DAGs used with OpenMetadata.
 Refer [here](https://github.com/open-metadata/OpenMetadata/tree/main/ingestion/examples/airflow/dags) for more information.